 In Kubeflow dashboard, click on Create a new Notebook server:

-In the Image section, select the latest tensorflow-1.x image whose name ends in cpu (not gpu) from the dropbown box:
+In the Image section, select jupyterlab and from the dropdown select tensorflow-2.x image whose name ends in cpu (not gpu) from the dropbown box:

 Change the CPU value to 1.0:

 Scroll to the bottom, take all other defaults, and click on LAUNCH.

 It takes a few seconds for the Jupyter notebook to come online.
 Click on CONNECT

 This connects to the notebook and opens the notebook interface in a new browser tab.